dbojan/cloud-comparison/README.md

 note:
 -I got a lot lot of timeout detected using winscp/ftp with 35 mb file, webdav works fine in explorer.
 -megacmd will create a lot of temp files in '.megaCmd' subfolder

+### Tebi.io

+After a 14-day trial, you will be automatically switched to the Free Tier, which offers 25GB of storage in 2 copies and 250GB of outbound transfer each month.
+FTP is always available.
+You will also have to enter your credit card info, but they say you won't be charged unless use more than 250 outbound transfer per month

+howto to use:
+-add bucket, name it ftp1, or whatever
+-create master key
+-click on edit key, enable ftp in keys
+-use key as ftp username
+-click on 'show secret' and use it as ftp password

+### Infinicloud

+First copy and save 'apps password' somewhere, it will be only showed once.
+You can reissue it later, but it will take few minutes to refresh.
+To enable ftp, go to my page and enable 'Turn on Apps Connection' use your username as ftp username, and 'apps password' as ftp password.

 </pre></code>

 <sub>